 All permits must be properly affixed to your windshield before they are considered valid.
+So allow for mailing time when ordering a permit on-line.
 If you live on campus, you must be at least a second year freshman with 20 credits in order to register your vehicle.
 If you are a transfer student, we require proof that MSU has accepted 20 or more credits from your previous college or university.

 ALL STUDENTS whether residing on or off campus must register their vehicle with the Department of Police if they operate their vehicles on campus.